Mark Cuban-backed Eterneva raises $10M to turn your loved one’s ashes into diamonds – TechCrunch

 He went on to describe the creation of diamond from the hair or ashes of a loved one as “such an intense personal commitment.”

-“Eternava takes a very emotional and difficult and helps people walk through their journey in a trusted way that I don’t think anyone else can come close to,” Cuban added.
+“Eternava takes a very emotional and difficult [time] and helps people walk through their journey in a trusted way that I don’t think anyone else can come close to,” Cuban added.